By Maddie Schulte, Northern Regional Coordinator

 -Start a club at your school, if you already have one, attend meetings and events.
 Need help doing this?
 Talk to your Regional Coordinator.

 -Pray outside of Planned Parenthood.
 It’s a surreal emotion knowing what goes on in there.

 -Take every opportunity that comes your way to help women in crisis; you may be the only one who cares for the child in her womb.

 -Schedule pro-life events into your calendar.
 If you make this movement a part of your life, it will change your life.

 -Have fun.
 The daunting subject of abortion can weigh you down but this movement is one that speaks life.
 Smile, you are saving babies lives.

--Start planning and inviting friends to the March for Life and SFLA conference next year.
+-Start planning and inviting friends to the National Pro-Life March and SFLA conference next year.
 It could change their life.